PolyMathOrg/DataFrame/README.md

 5  |  7.147   5.33     18.7  760200.0
 ```

-The resuld will be another data frame. `head` and `tail` messages are just shortcuts for `df rowsFrom: 1 to: 5` and `df rowsFrom: (df size - 5) to: df size`.
+The resuld will be another data frame. `head` and `tail` messages are just shortcuts for `df rowsFrom: 1 to: 5` and `df rowsFrom: (df numberOfRows - 5) to: df numberOfRows.`.
 But what if you want a different number of rows?
 You can do that using parametrized messages `head:` and `tail:` with a given number of rows.

 ```smalltalk
 df head: 10.